artzzon/frontend-project-lvl1/README.md

 ## Run

-The games casts are run by typing a game name
+If you want games to run from any directory, take a few simple steps:

+        $ npm install
+        $ npm link

 Also you can use the following `make` commands in the package folder
 - `make brain-games`